-9.8 When an employee is temporarily, partially disabled and as a result is unable to perform regular duties, the Employer will make a reasonable effort to assign light duty when available.
+When an employee is temporarily, partially disabled and as a result is unable to perform regular duties, the Employer will make a reasonable effort to assign light duty when available.

-9.9 An employee shall notify his/her supervisor immediately, or as soon as safely possible, in case of an accident or injury sustained on the job.
+An employee shall notify his/her supervisor immediately, or as soon as safely possible, in case of an accident or injury sustained on the job.

-9.10 In the event an Employee covered by this Agreement requires leave, for a legitimate hardship (medical, family, or similar need), greater than his/her accrued leave, the Department Director for that employee may request leave donation through the Borough Manager for that Employee.
-The type and number of hours of leave shall be estimated, and a call to employees for donations will be solicited by the HR Representative.
-When sufficient leave has been donated, the call will end.
-Additional leave donation requests may be submitted for consideration.
+In the event an Employee covered by this Agreement requires leave, for a legitimate hardship (medical, family, or similar need), greater than his/her accrued leave, fellow employees shall be allowed to transfer PTO hours to the employee.
+When sufficient leave has been donated, the call for donated hours will end.
 The value of the donated leave will be converted and paid at the current hourly rate of the Employee receiving the leave.

-ARTICLE 10 SENIORITY
+ARTICLE 9 SENIORITY

-10.1 Seniority as used herein shall mean the length of continuous employment with the Employer within job classifications covered by this Agreement.
+Seniority as used herein shall mean the length of continuous employment with the Employer within job classifications covered by this Agreement.
 Employees shall not accumulate seniority during the period of probationary employment.
 After employees have completed the probationary period and have been transferred to regular status, seniority shall be dated from the date of hire.

-10.2 The seniority of an employee shall terminate if that employee:
+The seniority of an employee shall terminate if that employee:

-10.2.1 Is laid off for a period of more than twelve (12) consecutive months.
+Section 9.2.1 Is laid off for a period of more than twelve (12) consecutive months.

-10.2.2 Resigns from employment with the Employer.
+Section 9.2.2 Resigns from employment with the Employer.

-10.2.3 Is discharged with just cause.
+Section 9.2.3 Is discharged with just cause.

-10.2.4 Is temporarily laid off and fails to return to work within ten (10) working days after written notice requesting the individual to return to work is delivered by registered mail to the individual's last known address or to the individual personally, and fails to notify the Employer of an intention to return to work within forty-eight (48) hours after having received such notification.
+Is temporarily laid off and fails to return to work within ten (10) working days after written notice requesting the individual to return to work is delivered by registered mail to the individual's last known address or to the individual personally, and fails to notify the Employer of an intention to return to work within forty-eight (48) hours after having received such notification.

-10.3 Any layoffs shall be made in the inverse order of the seniority of the employees by job classification within each department, provided ability and qualifications are equal.
+Any layoffs shall be made in the inverse order of the seniority of the employees by job classification within each department, provided ability and qualifications are equal.
 If thereafter, a vacancy in the same classification occurs, seniority, ability, and qualifications of those on layoff status shall be considered when filling the vacancy.
 Temporary positions in a department in which one or more employees have been laid off during the preceding twelve (12) month period shall be offered first to the laid off employees who are qualified to perform the temporary work.

-10.4 Excepting the position of foreman, in the filling of new jobs, vacancies and in making temporary and permanent promotions, seniority, as defined in this Agreement, shall be given full consideration; and where ability and qualifications mean requirements that are pertinent to the job classification.
+Excepting the position of foreman, in the filling of new jobs, vacancies and in making temporary and permanent promotions, seniority, as defined in this Agreement, shall be given full consideration; and where ability and qualifications mean requirements that are pertinent to the job classification.

-10.5 In the selection of shifts and vacations, seniority shall prevail, insofar as practical, in the best interests of service.
+In the selection of shifts and PTO leave requests, seniority shall prevail, insofar as practical, in the best interests of service.

-ARTICLE 11 LEAVES OF ABSENCE
+ARTICLE 10 LEAVES OF ABSENCE

-11.1 All leaves of absence without pay are to be requested from the Employer in writing as far in advance as possible, stating the reason for the leave and the amount of time requested.
+All leaves of absence without pay are to be requested from the Employer in writing as far in advance as possible, stating the reason for the leave and the amount of time requested.
 A written reply granting or denying the request shall be given by the Employer within thirty (30) days, except in the case of an emergency.